Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 > [!WARNING]
 >
-> The license added is very permissive, which we find works fine for most
+> The license added is very permissive, which we find works fine for most SGS
 > projects.
 However, you might want to change it to a stricter license.
 For
 > example, for secret projects you probably want to add a propietary license.

+The folder structure of this project template works as follows.
 All data that you start your project with is stored in the ``data/1-external`` folder, these are usually the files you received from a client, or downloaded somewhere.
 In case of model update, you could treat the model before the update as "external data".
 This data is the starting point of your workflow.
-Usually external data has to be reworked and cleaned up in order to lead to meaningful results, this leads to pre-processed data is stored in ``data/2-interim``.
-Most model codes have their own specific files (often not interoperable), these are stored ``data/3-input``.
+Usually external data has to be reworked and cleaned up in order to lead to meaningful model input, this leads to pre-processed data, which is stored in ``data/2-interim``.
+Most model codes have their own specific files (often not interoperable) which are stored in ``data/3-input``.
 Model output data is stored in ``data/4-output``.
 Finally, model output has to be post-processed for plotting, this for example can be converting model-specific formats to more interoperable file formats, converting a 3D grid to VTK blocks for 3D plotting, or aggregating the data into a timeseries for a line plot.
 This data is stored in ``data/5-visualization``.
 Figures created from this post-processed data are stored in ``reports/figures``.

 > [!TIP]
 >